jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 #### v.16
 >Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns, and spiritual songs with gratitude in your hearts to God.

-Whereas Ephesians 5:18-19 emphasizes the Spirit in worship, Paul in Colossians is **concerned with erring persons who have not recognized the full sufficiency of Christ;** he thus emphasizes the “word of Christ” here.
-On the worship, see comment on Ephesians 5:19
+Whereas [Ephesians 5:18-19](Ephesians5#v.18) emphasizes the Spirit in worship, Paul in Colossians is **concerned with erring persons who have not recognized the full sufficiency of Christ;** he thus emphasizes the “word of Christ” here.
 #craigkeener

 We need sound theology when we worship God.